MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 | <*first-collection-item*> | any | The first item in the collection |
 ||||

-*Example*:
+*Example*

-These examples find the first item in these collections:
+These examples find the first item in the following collections:

 ```
 first('hello')
 first(createArray(0, 1, 2))
 ```

-And return these results:
+And return these results respectively:

-* First example: `"h"`
+* **h**
-* Second example: `0`
+* **0**

 <a name="flatten"/>

 ### flatten

 Flatten an array into non-array values.
-With an optional depth flatten only to that depth.
+You can optionally set the maximum depth to flatten.

 ```
 flatten([<collection>], '<depth>')